siddhanth78/JOEMAMA/README.md

 list - list all files and directories in directory
 - Usage: `<dirname>::list` or `::list`

-moveto - move file to existing directory
+moveto - move file or directory to existing directory
 - Usage: `<filename>::moveto >> <destination>`

 new - create new file